estivalbloom/matrix-image-gen/README.md

 img_el.src = dataURL;
 ```

 You can directly use a canvas in the document; creating a png was relevant to my use case.
 For full documentation on the allowed options, check the jsdoc comment in src/main.js.
 Most notably, you can replace the method that creates the streaking effect with an arbitrary method that takes the current image state as input and outputs the next color.
+Currently the way I handle overlapping text is that I just *don't*, but it results in what looks like strange, unrecognizable characters, and I think the output is actually better that way.

 Sample output with the above config:
 ![Sample matrix-like image](sample.png)